metricly/metricly-docs/content/api/api-elements.md

 The following CURL example submits a query for **elementTypes** matching EC2.
 This example filters **metrics** and **attributes** from the response body.

 {{% notice tip %}}
 The `items` key here is contextual to its parent object.
 In this example, an item is the value of an elementType key (EC2).
 You can search for elementFQNs, elementIds, elementNames ---but the _items_ value changes for each.
-If the Response Body returns `"totalElements": 0,` verify that you are submitting an item value matching its parent object.
+If the response body returns `"totalElements": 0,` verify that you are submitting an item value matching its parent object.
 {{% /notice %}}

 ```